codedbykishore/mystery-versal/README.md

 **Built with ❤️ for the Reddit community using Devvit, React, TypeScript, and Framer Motion**m-right (bg-slate-900/50 with backdrop-blur-sm) shows "X/9" puzzles solved and completion percentage for the entire community
 6. **Explore the Starfield**: Enjoy the animated background with 50+ twinkling stars (randomized positions, 2-5 second opacity/scale animations), flowing SVG connection lines between planets (with glow filters and arrowhead markers), and rotating inner rings on each planet (20-second rotation cycles with dashed strokes)
 7. **Starting Points**: Three puzzles are immediately available: r/Math (Puzzle 1), r/History (Puzzle 2), and r/Codes (Puzzle 3) - choose any to begin your journey
-8. **Reset Option**: Use the "🔄 Reset Progress" button in the top-right (bg-red-500 with hover:bg-red-600) to restart the community puzzle hunt (requires confirmation dialog, then calls /api/reset-game and refreshes state)
+8. **Reset Option**: Use the "🔄 Reset Progress" button in the top-right to restart the community puzzle hunt (requires confirmation dialog, then calls /api/reset-game, refreshes state, and navigates back to grid)

 ### **🧩 Solving Individual Puzzles**